-Multi-rotor FPV (First Person view) Racing consists of several multi-rotor model aircraft flying together through a closed racing circuit.
+Fixed wing FPV (First Person view) Racing consists of a model aircraft (Fixed Wing, Single Motor) flying together through a closed racing circuit.

 The generic term ‘model’ will be used in the present document.

-Each model is operated by an FPV pilot who is considered as the competitor.
+Each model is operated by a FPV pilot who is considered as the competitor.
 The FPV pilot is assisted by a helper.

 The FPV pilot is equipped with a headset goggle (or with a screen) which allows him to pilot his model from the video picture of the on-board camera which is transmitted in real time on headset goggle (or on his screen).

-For Race Circuit Design please refer to the FAI Sporting Code, Section 4C Volume F9U (F3FPV)
+For Race Circuit Design please refer to the FlyFPVSA Track Design

 Definitions and abbreviations

-Pilot – A member who is in charge of an FPV, who can fly and has achieved the minimum qualifications of Solo.
-When he switches on his radio transmitter, he becomes a Pilot.
+Pilot – A member who is in charge of a FPV, who can fly and has achieved the minimum qualifications of Solo.
+When he switches on his radio transmitter he becomes a Pilot.

 SAMAA – South African Model Aircraft Association.
 It is the Coordinating and Controlling Body for Aero modelling in South Africa.
 All SAMAA Rules and Regulations are to be incorporated in and enforced at SAMAA registered clubs.